ahuazhu/juwei-web/README.md

 ## Run with tomcat plugin

-When install maven success, you could try the project by tomcat-plugin
+When maven installed success, you could try the project by tomcat-plugin

 ```
 mvn tomact7:run